-Within the ML170 licence area, there are three general target areas, one in the north (SP-1), one in the centre (SP-2) and one in the south of the licence area (SP-3) (Figure 2).
-SP-1 is 22 km long and 8 km wide (176 km2) in water depth of 190-235 m (Table 1).
+Within the ML170 Licence Area, there are three general target areas, one in the north (SP-1), one in the centre (SP-2) and one in the south of the licence area (SP-3) (Figure 2).
+SP-1 is 22 km long and 8 km wide (176 km) in water depth of 190 to 235 m (Table 1).
 This is the primary target site where dredging will commence.
-SP-2 has the same size but is in deeper water ranging from 245 to 285 m (Table 1).
-SP-3 is similar in depth to SP-2 but covers only 66 km2 (specifications omitted from the table).
-Mining in SP-3 is not planned at present.
+SP-2 has the same size but is in deeper water ranging from 245 to 285 m.
+SP-3 is 11 km long and 6 km wide (66 km), in water depth ranging from 235 to 270 m.

 After consideration of several alternatives for the proposed recovery of the phosphate rich deepwater sediments, the use of a Trailing Suction Hopper Dredger (TSHD) has been identified as the preferred method.
-The proposed TSHD has a hopper capacity of 46,000 m3 of slurry.
-The mining operation is a four part process: the first step is the dredging on a north (N) or south (S) heading (swell dependent), with the continual engagement of the dredge arm and draghead, recovering sediment in a ~3 m wide x ~0.5 m deep swath.
-The draghead needs to be engaged with the seafloor for up to ~50 km to fill the hopper; as the target areas are only 22 km long, this implies a return trip of the vessel.
+The proposed TSHD has a hopper capacity of 46,000 m of slurry.
+The mining operation is a four part process: the first step is the dredging on a north (N) or south (S) heading (swell dependent), with the continual engagement of the dredge arm and draghead, recovering sediment in a ~3.0 m wide x ~0.75 m deep cut.
+The draghead needs to be engaged with the seafloor for up to ~16 km to fill the hopper (the actul distance is variable with vessel speed and cut depth); as the mine blocks within the target mine areas are only 4 km long, this implies up to 4 parallel cuts in a particular mine block for a 0.75 m deep cut.
 During dredging, excess water with some fines will be discharged through the overflow pipe at 10-15 m below the surface.
-Once the vessel hopper is filled, the TSHD will be sailing to a single point mooring to pump the slurry ashore to a holding pond.
+Once the vessel hopper is filled, the dredger will sail to a single point mooring to pump the slurry ashore to a holding pond.
 It is assumed that it will take 16-17 hours to fill the hopper dredge, and on average 20 hours to sail to shore for unloading and sail back to the operational location to initiate dredging again.

-Once back at the location, the vessel will continue to dredge within the particular 'cut' zone until encountering footwall clays.
+Once back at the location, the vessel will continue to dredge within the particular 'cut' zone.
 Depending on the resource this will be 1-2.5 m (possibly up to 3 m) deep (Table 1).
-The intention is not to cut (dredge) into the footwall clay, but to rather leave a residual thickness of marine sediments over the footwall.
-Although the primary dredge direction is N-S (or S-N), dredging may also occur W-E (or E-W) to reach the desired coverage.
-The residual layer will be thus of irregular thickness ("hummocked") due to cut width and depth, and cut numbers, and will constitute between 10 and 15% of the original thickness of the deposit.
+The operational requirement is not to cut (dredge) into the footwall clay, but to rather leave a residual thickness of marine sediments over the footwall of 0.3 m.
+Although the primary dredge direction is N-S (or S-N), dredging may also occur W-E (or E-W) to reach the desired extraction coverage.
+The residual layer will be thus of irregular thickness ("hummocked") due to cut width and depth, and cut numbers, and will constitute between 10 and 15% of the original thickness of the deposit at that location.

 125,500 t of solids will be transported per campaign week to the shore for offloading, amounting to a dredged deposit of 5.5 Mt per annum.
-The levels of production are expected to require approximately 43 weeks of continuous dredging per year.
+The levels of production are expected to require approximately 43 weeks of continuous dredging per year when the operation is in full production, which is expected to be in the third year.